-After reviewing dozens of TVs, with well over 100 hours of lab testing and eyes-on viewing, we've pulled together this list of the best 65-inch TVs you can buy.
+To help you make a decision, we’ve tested dozens of TVs, from budget smart models to premium OLED panels.
+After well over 100 hours of lab testing and eyes-on viewing, we've pulled together this list of the best 65-inch TVs you can currently buy.

 What are the best 65-inch TVs?

 For the budget-conscious, the TCL 6-Series Roku TV (R635) is our top pick.
-For less than $1,000 you get a brilliant QLED display with mini-LED backlighting, providing the best OLED alternative we've seen all year.
+For less than $1,000 you get a brilliant QLED display with mini-LED backlighting, providing the best OLED alternative we saw in 2021.
 And while Roku TV may not be as feature-filled as some of the smart TV platforms we've seen, the sheer amount of apps and content available is staggering.
-The TCL 6-Series R635 is the best TV value of 2020, and it's not even close.
+The TCL 6-Series R635 is the best TV value on the market, and it's not even close.

 When it comes to value, there's just no beating the TCL 6-Series Roku TV (R635).
 With the 65-inch model selling for an affordable $899, the TCL is packed with capabilities on a par with much more expensive competitors.
-The display looks great thanks to QLED enhancement for better color and brightness, and the mini-LED backlight offers the best contrast and HDR performance we've seen on a LCD-based display.
+In our testing, we noted how good the display looks thanks to QLED enhancement for better color and brightness, and the mini-LED backlight offers the best contrast and HDR performance we've seen on a LCD-based display.

 TCL also adds gamer-friendly features, like THX Certified Game Mode, which makes it one of the best sets for the latest game consoles like PS5 and Xbox Series X. Combine this with smart design touches like built-in cable management and the excellent Roku TV platform, and the TCL 6-Series R635 is the best budget-friendly value you can get in a 65-inch TV.